orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 However, this is not all.
 I plan on writing more articles on this process - as it contains much more preparation and adjustments.

-I started gathering these concepts in an <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">&#8220;Angular ES2015 Style Guide"</a> - You are welcome to collaborate on this style-guide - suggest and add your thoughts.
+I started gathering these concepts in an <a href="https://github.com/orizens/angular-es2015-styleguide" target="_blank">"Angular ES2015 Style Guide"</a> - You are welcome to collaborate on this style-guide - suggest and add your thoughts.